slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/04-installation.md

     $ service slipstream start

-The server will automatically populate the empty database when the service initialzes.
+The server will automatically populate the empty database when the service initizes.

-You should now be able to contact the SlipStream™ server with a web browser using https.
+You should now be able to contact the SlipStream™ server with a web browser using HTTPS.
 Note that the service will initially use a self-signed certificate, so you may be warned by your browser about this.